ibm-cloud-docs/account/notifications.md

 Sign up to get notified about your {{site.data.keyword.Bluemix}} account spending limits and  maintenance updates to the Public regions of the {{site.data.keyword.Bluemix_notm}} platform.
 Spending notifications are available only for Pay-As-You-Go and Subscription account owners.
 {:shortdesc}

-You can set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance, and you can set spending notifications that alert you when your account is close to the spending threshold that you specified.
+You can set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance.
+You can also set spending notifications that alert you when your account is close to the spending threshold that you specified.
 Go to **Manage > Account > Platform Notifications** to set different notification types for your account.

 ## Setting platform notifications
 {: #platform}

-From the console menu bar, click **Manage > Account > Platform Notifications** to set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance.
+Click **Manage > Account > Platform Notifications** to set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance.
 You can select or clear each option to enable or disable the email notifications.

 ## Setting spending notifications
 {: #spending}

 If you are a Pay-As-You-Go or Subscription account owner, you can set up email spending notifications.
-Set notifications for total account, runtime, container, and service spending, as well as spending for individual services, excluding third-party services.
+Set notifications for total account, runtime, container, and service spending, or spending for individual services, excluding third-party services.
 You receive notifications when you reach 80%, 90%, and 100% of the spending thresholds that you specify.
 You can edit each spending notification at any time as your needs change.

   1. From the console menu bar, click **Manage > Account > Platform Notifications > Spending**.
   2. Enter a numeric value to set the threshold for triggering a specific type of spending notification: